 A juicy homemade sausage mixture wrapped in puff pastry.
 I mean really – do you need any more information than that to know these are wickedly delicious?

 Brits reading this are probably rolling their eyes or getting fired up, thinking “Hey!!!
 WE invented Sausage Rolls!”

 OK, true that.
 One might say Australia has adopted it as our own. 😉

 These sausage rolls are a tried and tested favourite we regularly pull out for gatherings!

 Why this is the BEST Homemade Sausage Rolls Recipe ever

-1. REAL PORK – It’s not made with sausage mince which is a mix of questionable ingredients – query how much is actually meat.
+1. REAL PORK – It’s not made with store bought sausage mince which is a mix of questionable ingredients – query how much is actually meat.
 This starts with pure pork mince.
 Real meat.
 Yay!
 TOP TIP: No beef.
 Beef mince is not as juicy or tender, it will make the filling more dry.

 2. BACON – It’s not just about adding bacon for the sake of it.
 The plain fact is that bacon is salty and juicy and when you chop it up finely and mix it through the pork, it makes it so much tastier!

 3. GARLIC, ONION & CELERY – Fact: when you saute these together slowly, they become sweet and form the flavour base of many of the most epic classic recipes in this big wide world.
 Like Beef Ragu.
 And Beef & Guinness Stew.
 And it does the same for Sausage Rolls.
 The sweetness and extra flavour it adds to the filling is just incomparable to just mixing in some raw chopped onion into the mince, which is what many standard recipes do.
 Plus, this adds moisture to the filling without making it watery (which = soggy base); and